Budget Sin Into Your Small Group Experience

 • God gives us friends to encourage us as we plod through this fallen world.

 A rich man is a person who has mature Christian friends who are willing and able to help him grow into spiritual manhood.
 A wise man is a man who makes it easy for his friends to care for him by insisting that they be honest in their assessments.
-Ken Sande confronts the foolish man’s selfish responses to this kind of care in this passage:
+Ken Sande confronts the foolish man’s selfish responses to this kind of care in this passage from his book, The Peacemaker:

-The Bible teaches that we should see conflict neither as an inconvenience nor as an occasion for selfish gain, but rather as an opportunity to demonstrate the presence and power of God.
-It encourages us to look at conflict as an opportunity to glorify God, to serve others, and to grow to be like Christ.
+The Bible teaches that we should see conflict neither as an inconvenience nor as an occasion for selfish gain but rather as an opportunity to demonstrate God’s presence and power.
+It encourages us to look at conflict as an opportunity to glorify God, serve others, and grow to be like Christ.

 Like death and taxes, sin is inevitable.
 We are fallen people living in a fallen world.
-Sin happens.
 Sin happens to all of us.
 The sad truth is not so much that sin happens; we understand why sin happens.
-The sad truth is that most Christians are ill-equipped to respond godly to the sin that does happen.
+The unfortunate truth is that most Christians are ill-equipped to respond godly to the sin that does happen.
 Reflect on these biblical teachings on sin:

-If sin is sure to come, small groups provide fantastic contexts for the people in a local church to apply the gospel to their sin.
+If sin is sure to come, small groups provide fantastic contexts for the people in a local church to apply the gospel to their sins.

 All In the Family